Mentalab-hub/explorepy/README.rst

 Python code
 -----------

-The following code connects to the Explore device and prints the data.
+When working in Python, the following connects to the Explore device and prints the data.

 ::